What is Customer Due Diligence and What is its importance?

 We, as individuals, also perform due diligence knowingly and unknowingly.
 From going out to a new restaurant, planning a holiday, and even searching for jobs, we seek maximum data to help us confirm the information.
 For businesses, a sophisticated process is developed to verify your identity called Customer Due Diligence.
 In short, due diligence is performing background checks on the customer to ensure they are properly risk assessed before being onboarded.
 Customer Due Diligence enables an organization to evaluate the extent to which the customer exposes it to various risks.

-Due diligence, as we know, is an audit of a potential investment or product to confirm all facts, that might include the review of financial records.
+Due diligence, as we know, is an audit of a potential investment or product to confirm all facts, which might include the review of financial records.
+A key question that arises in financial sectors is, when should a bank apply customer due diligence?
 Most companies research before entering into an agreement or a financial transaction with another party for the following reasons:

 When the identification documents that the customer has furnished are either unreliable or inadequate, companies should apply further CDD investigation.